How are your engineering and boat building skills? Try them out here at our Cardboard & Duct Tape Boat Regatta at this fun, family event!

 – boats may not be towed, pulled, or ride on top of participants (immediate disqualification).

-Family Boats must have at least two people in them, one of whom must be an adult (age 21 or over) and a child age 12 & under.
+Family Boats requre at least two people in them, one of whom must be an adult (age 21 or over) and a child age 12 & under.

 Teen Boat must have two teens (both entrants must be age 13 – 17).